cal-overflow/site/src/content/books/index.md

   - Five wealth secrets (Craig Hill)
   - \*A Book covering corporations by Garret Sutton <!-- Still need to determine which book of his to read -->
   - The Denial of Death (Ernest Becker)
+  - Buzzed (Cynthia Kuhn, Scott Swartzwelder, Wilkie Wilson)

   <!--
   ### Everything I've read

   I didn't get that much into reading until late 2020.
 Even then I was only reading a little bit.
 It wasn't until late 2022 that I started reading consistently (every day).
   #### 2020
-  - The nocturnal brain 🧠
+  - The nocturnal brain 🧠 (Guy Leschziner)
   #### 2021
-  - Outliers 🧠
+  - Outliers 🧠 (Malcom Gladwell)
-  - The senior software engineer 👨‍💻
+  - The senior software engineer 👨‍💻 (David Copeland)
   #### 2022
-  - How to talk to anyone 🗣️
+  - How to talk to anyone 🗣️ (Leil Lowndes)
-  - Rich dad poor dad 💰
+  - Rich dad poor dad 💰 (Robert Kiyosaki)
-  - Talking to strangers 🧠
+  - Talking to strangers 🧠 (Malcom Gladwell)
-  - The millionaire fast lane 💰
+  - The millionaire fast lane 💰 (M.J.
+DeMarco)
   #### 2023
   - Show your work! 🎨
-  - Atomic habits 🧠
+  - Atomic habits 🧠 (James Clear)
-  - The defining decade 💰⏳👨‍👩‍👦
+  - The defining decade 💰⏳👨‍👩‍👦 (Meg Jay)
-  - Why we sleep 🧠😴
+  - Why we sleep 🧠😴 (Matthew Walker)
-  - 12 Rules for life 😊
+  - 12 Rules for life 😊 (Jordan Peterson)
-  - Your brain on porn 🧠❌
+  - Your brain on porn 🧠❌ (Gary Wilson)
-  - Don’t eat the marshmallow yet 🧠💰
+  - Don’t eat the marshmallow yet 🧠💰 (Ellen Singer)
-  - Thinking, Fast and Slow
+  - Thinking, Fast and Slow (Daniel Kahneman)
-  - The basics of bitcoin and blockchains
+  - The basics of bitcoin and blockchains (Antony Lewis)
-  - The art of talking to anyone
+  - The art of talking to anyone (Rosalie Maggio)
   - The SLEEP Prescription (Aric A. Prather)
-  - The Subtle Art of Not Giving A F*ck (Mark Manson) -->
+  - The Subtle Art of Not Giving A F*ck (Mark Manson)
+  - Everything is f***ed (Mark Manson)
+  -->

 </details>